peterhan91/LLM2CLIP/README.md

 ## ❤️ Acknowledgement

-Our code is built on top of [eva-clip](https://github.com/baaivision/EVA/tree/master/EVA-CLIP).
+Currently, our code is built on top of [eva-clip](https://github.com/baaivision/EVA/tree/master/EVA-CLIP).